lukaszkukla/ventdes/README.md

 ### Footer

 The footer is responsive to adapt to various screen sizes.
 Each item of the footer is highlighted when user hovers over it.
 Logo in the footer acts as a home page (back to top).
 There is also information about the copyright and the designer.

+### Authentication

+Newly registered user will receive account verification email.
+There is a 24h time limit for the user to confirm the email before the link will expire.

 ![Footer](docs/features/footer.png "Footer")